 #44 Spend a Day in Rethymno

-Located east of Chania along the northern coast of Crete, Rethymno offers sublime beaches, an Old Town marked by elegant Venetian architecture and historic sights, like the amazing Arkadi Monastery.
+Located east of Chania along the northern coast of Crete, Rethymno offers sublime beaches, elegant Venetian architecture and the amazing Arkadi Monastery.
+Travelers can organize their own day trip to Rethymno using a car or public bus.

 #45 Travel to Heraklion

-#46 Set Off on a Snorkeling Adventure on the Best Boat Trips from Chania
+#46 Go on a Snorkeling Adventure

 To help fellow travelers find the best food in Chania, Greece, we are sharing our favorite restaurants.
 Plus, what we recommend ordering at each eatery.